View the wide range of research groups in the School of Engineering and Computer Science.

 The Mechatronics Group has the largest fleet of mobile robots in New Zealand.
 The fleet comprises of 6 individual robots: MARVIN our security guard; Itchy and Scratchy, who work in a co-operative manner, the Tank, a tracked vehicle which is the grandmother in the USAR (Urban Search and Rescue) project, Rubblebot, the mother in the USAR project and finally the ROV, an underwater submersible vehicle.
 The end goal is of the Mechatronics Group is to create fully autonomous robots, where human intervention is not required for normal operation.

-Network Engineering Research Group
+Programming Languages Research Group

 In addition to the strong links between groups in the School, collaborations are also well-established with groups outside the School.